 Keep an updated list of all the medications you’re taking, including prescriptions, over-the-counter medicine and herbal or natural supplements.
 Include the drug name, the amount (dose) and the number of times a day you take the medication (frequency).
 Bring the list with you to your medical appointments.

-Your Scripps cancer care team is dedicated to helping you throughout your care.
+Your Scripps MD Anderson cancer care team is dedicated to helping you throughout your care.
 Any time you have a question regarding your diagnosis, treatment or other aspect of your care, ask your care team first.